gmedinat/gmedinat.github.io/recent-publications.md

-Number of publications: 23 / 5   <!-- (total / as first author) plus 3 first-author papers soon to be submitted. -->
+Number of publications: 23  <!-- / 5    (total / as first author) plus 3 first-author papers soon to be submitted. -->

 Number of citations: 4,840 <!-- / 81 (total, as first author) -->

 h-index: 14 <!-- / 5 (total,as first author) -->

+## Recent Publications

 **As first author** <!-- (5 papers)   + 3 in prep.) -->